hult/acts_as_having_string_id/README.md

 The representation looks something like "E0znqip4mRA".

-`tea` above is the "New variant" of the (Tiny Encryption Algorithm)[https://en.wikipedia.org/wiki/Tiny_Encryption_Algorithm].
+`tea` above is the "New variant" of the [Tiny Encryption Algorithm](https://en.wikipedia.org/wiki/Tiny_Encryption_Algorithm).
 You should probably not consider your id to be forever secret, but it should be pretty hard to figure out from the string representation.

 Your controllers will continue to work without modification, but will suddenly start to accept the string ids.
 So if http://example.com/orders/104 worked before, something like http://example.com/orders/E0znqip4mRA should magically work.